autarch/blog.urth.org/content/posts/2022-03-25-job-search-2022-update-week-3.md

 I talked to a recruiter at Fastly, and we agreed that it made the most sense to move me forward with one of the three positions I applied for first.
 That means I have to talk to a different recruiter first who handles that team.
-He reached out for my available times so hopefully that will happen next week.
+They reached out for my available times so hopefully that will happen next week.

 LogDNA wins the Speedy Scheduling Award, as I got through all of their interviews this week.
 It sounds like a good place to work, it's a product